Introduction

 Organic Farming Area

-In 2023, the share of organic farming area in Cyprus increased to 8.61% of total utilised agricultural area (+2.3 p.p. y/y).
-This indicates continued expansion of organic farming as farmers respond to market opportunities and environmental incentives, supported by EU agricultural policies and growing consumer demand for organic products.
+In 2024, the share of organic farming area in Cyprus increased to 8.76% of total utilised agricultural area (+0.15 p.p. y/y).
+This reflects challenges in organic farming adoption, including conversion costs, market access barriers, and technical support needs.

 Organic Operators